Signs and symptoms of endometrial cancer

 Non-bloody vaginal discharge may also be a sign of endometrial cancer.
 Even if you cannot see blood in the discharge, it does not mean there is no cancer.
 In about 10% of cases, the discharge associated with endometrial cancer is not bloody.
 Any abnormal discharge should be checked out by your doctor.

 Pain in the pelvis, feeling a mass (tumor), and losing weight without trying can also be symptoms of endometrial cancer.
 These symptoms are more common in later stages of the disease.
 Still, any delay in seeking medical help may allow the disease to progress even further.
-This lowers the odds for successful treatment.
+This lowers the odds for treatment being successful.

 Although any of these symptoms can be caused by things other than cancer, it’s important to have them checked out by a doctor.